-What are the minimum eligibility requirements for admission to the program?
+What are the minimum GPA requirements for admission to the program?

 Will Yale consider advanced placement in the program for prior academic or clinical experience?

-I am trained as a physician from a country outside the United States and I have been unable to complete the USMLE examinations.
+I hold a degree as a physician from a country outside the United States and have been unable to complete the USMLE examinations.
 How do I apply to your program?

 What is the cost of attendance for Yale PA Online?

-With activity and technology fees, we estimate the cost of the online program at $97,300.
+With activity and technology fees, we estimate the total cost of the 28-month Yale PA Online Program at $115,052.
 Note that this figure should only be used for estimation purposes as tuition rates are reassessed each academic year.

 Will tuition change with each academic year?

-A moderate tuition increase can be expected each academic year.
+A moderate tuition increase can be expected in the fall of each year.